Social Work

 • Implement practices to engage, assess, intervene, and evaluate families, groups, organizations, and communities, while utilizing critical thinking, knowledge of theoretical frameworks, and evidence-based practices.

-Vision of the School of Social Work
+Vision of the Social Work Program

 Career Implications